 Sometimes, students may need to ask for an extension to submit assignments.
 They are encouraged to ask a teacher before the due date.
 Asking for extra time after the due date does not reflect a conscientious approach.
 Teachers will communicate with students about their learning, give them time to complete work, and offer strategies.
 If, after extensions and support, a student does not submit an assignment and a final deadline has been reached, they will have lost the opportunity to receive credit for learning.

 An appeal process is in place when families are concerned about inaccurate assignment marks, report card marks or grade placement.
 For marks throughout the year, please see the teacher first to resolve any problem.
 Should further discussions be necessary, a student would book an appointment to meet with the Assistant Principal.
-At the end of the year, a day is provided for parents to meet with the school to discuss year-end marks or grade placement if necessary.
+At the end of the year, a day is provided for parents to meet with the school to discuss year-end marks if necessary.

 Semesters and Reporting Periods

 There are two school semesters: September to January (Semester I) and February to June (Semester 2).
 In Grades 7-9 the daily timetable for learning in Term 2 may change based on the complementary classes students have been enrolled in.
 Students will receive two report cards (at the end of January and the end of June).
 There will be three Learning Conferences throughout the year – in September (for students with IPPs), November and March.
 It is highly recommended that both parents and students attend the Learning Conferences together.
 The CBE has a common K-9 Report Card, using a numeric scale from 1-4: